 What about after uni?

 You might also choose to take your subject interest further with postgraduate research.
-Home to PhD and Research Master’s opportunities, our Autonomous Systems and Advanced Robotics (ASAR) Centre at Salford has internationally recognised research excellence in Robotics and Artificial Intelligence (RAI).
+Home to PhD and Research Master’s opportunities, our Autonomous Systems and Advanced Robotics (ASAR) Centre has internationally recognised research excellence in Robotics and Artificial Intelligence (RAI).
 A National Advanced Robotics Research Centre since 1987, the Centre is a spoke of the EPSRC Future AI and Robotics for Space Hub.

 What you need to know

 This course is recommended for engineering-based graduates and experienced professionals who are fascinated by robotics, and want to be part of shaping how they will be part of our future.

 ENGLISH LANGUAGE REQUIREMENTS